Learn how to use various types of icons in your Expo app, including vector icons, custom icon fonts, icon images, and icon buttons.

 package.
 It is built on top of react-native-vector-icons

 and uses a similar API.
-It includes popular icon sets that you can browse at icons.expo.fyi.
+It includes popular icon sets you can browse at icons.expo.fyi.

 import { View, StyleSheet } from 'react-native';